 As part of a world-leading, global aviation business, our cadets have access to the latest training technologies and systems.

-Stage 2: Check if meet the entry criteria & have the common skills required to become a pilot
+2: Check if you meet the entry criteria & have the common skills required to become a pilot

 Achieving your Instrument Rating (IR) extends the privileges of your PPL and allows you to fly according to Instrument Flight Rules (IFR).
 Obtaining your IR will build your confidence in flying under different conditions as you will learn to reference instruments in the flight deck and navigate via electronic signals.

 This module will provide you with commercial pilot privileges in single-engine aircraft.
 Ground school will include pre-flight preparation and procedures and your flight training will cover FAA regulations such as radio communications, air traffic control, and commercial operations.